-Table 7 in Appendix A presents the efficient marks and main statistics in function of test's size n for the baseline calibration.
-In addition, Figure 1 in Appendix B shows how $\hat{\gamma}$ varies with n.
-Two distinct scoring strategies emerge in function of test's size.
-When the number of items is below a threshold (less than 170 in Figure 1) omission is encouraged to palliate estimation inaccuracy of less able's ability.
-The mark for omission is positive and above average omitters' ability (see omission bias in table 7).
-It gradually decreases to around 0.1 before jumping to negative values.
-Figure 2 shows that the proportion of omitters is also decreasing with n with a sudden fall to zero.
-The mark differential $\hat{\gamma} - \hat{\theta}$, which measures the incentives to omit, drops from 0.6 to 0.33.
-It is therefore efficient to force selection when the test has a sufficient number of items.
+Table 4 in Appendix A presents the efficient marks and main statistics in function of test's size n for the baseline calibration.
+Figure 1 in Appendix B shows how efficient mark $\hat{\gamma}$ varies with n.

+Two distinct scoring strategies emerge depending on the test's size.
+When the number of items is limited (less than 170 in Figure 1), omission of the less able individuals is encouraged to palliate the estimation inaccuracy from answers of this group.
+The mark for omission is positive and set above average omitters' ability (see omission bias in table 4).

+When the number of items is large enough, omission is discouraged altogether.
+Figure 2 shows that the proportion of omitters drops to zero.
+The mark differential $\hat{\gamma} - \hat{\theta}$, which measures the incentives to omit, decreases from 0.6 to 0.33.
+Therefore, it is efficient to force selection when the test has a sufficient number of items.